 Advice on Leasing Solar Energy Systems

-Last updated April 2016
+Last updated October 2023

-- When choosing a company, take into consideration the same factors you would if you were hiring a company for a purchase.
+When choosing a company, take into consideration the same factors you would if you were hiring a company for a purchase.
 It should be licensed, insured, and certified.

-- Get proposals from several companies.
-The largest providers of leases and PPAs are SolarCity, Sunrun, and Vivint Solar, but smaller operators may also offer good deals.
+Get proposals from several companies.
+The largest providers of leases and PPAs include Tesla (which acquired SolarCity in 2016) and Sunrun (which acquired Vivint Solar in 2020), but smaller operators may also offer good deals.
 Compare costs for each.
-In this area, most homeowners can expect to pay $50 to $100 per month if they lease or get a PPA.
+In the Delaware Valley, most homeowners who lease pay $70 to $120 per month.

-- Don’t buy into sales pitches that emphasize how leased systems will add to the value of your home; there’s a good chance they won’t.
+Don’t buy into sales pitches that emphasize how leased systems will add to the value of your home; there’s a good chance they won’t.